szabgab/rust.code-maven.com/slides/rust/liquid.md

 * `{% latest limit=3 tag="programming"  %}`  tag with key-value (where the value is a u8) and an optional key-value pair.
 * `{% youtube id="K6EvVvYnjrY" filename="some_name.mp4" %}` tag with two key-value pairs
 * `{% include file="example/code.py" %}` override the built-in `include` tag.
+* Use scalar values passed to the render function

 * TODO: